Introduction

 Bookmark the latest address for continuous updates: labuladong.online

-This site supports both mobile and PC viewing.
-For mobile devices, it is recommended to open directly in WeChat for easy one-click login.
+This site supports both mobile and PC reading.
+It is recommended to open the site directly within WeChat on mobile for easy one-click login.

-Click the magnifying glass icon at the top right of the site to search its content, supporting direct searches for LeetCode problems by English or Chinese name, problem number, or link.
+Click the magnifying glass icon in the upper right corner of the site to search its contents.
+You can search for LeetCode problems by title, number, and link in both English and Chinese.

-The site is continuously updated and optimized, with "Update Log" and "Bug Feedback" links at the top.
+The site is continuously updated and optimized.
+There are links for "Update Log" and "Bug Feedback" at the top.

 Expired URLs/PDFs/Content

-As I continually update, optimize, and correct the algorithm tutorials, some historical content and websites should be considered obsolete, as more concise and high-quality content is now available for your learning.
+As I constantly update and improve the algorithm tutorials, some historical content and websites have been deprecated, as more concise and high-quality content is now available for your learning.

-Previously used website addresses are no longer maintained, including:
+The website addresses I previously used are no longer maintained, including:

-Former PDFs are also outdated, such as: "Labuladong's Algorithm Cheat Sheet", "Labuladong's Problem-Solving Notes", "Labuladong's Algorithm Secrets", etc.
+Older PDFs are also outdated, including: "Labuladong's Algorithm Cheatsheet," "Labuladong's Problem-Solving Notes," "Labuladong's Algorithm Secrets," and others.

 LeetCode Problem List

-At the request of some readers, I have compiled a problem list that aggregates all the problems explained on this site.
+Upon request from some readers, I have compiled a problem list that summarizes all the problems discussed on this site.

-However, please note that I personally believe this list is not very useful, and I do not recommend using it to practice problems directly.
+However, please note, I personally find this problem list not very useful and do not recommend using it to directly practice problems.

-The only purpose of this list might be to prove that I'm not exaggerating; this site can indeed guide you to solve over 500 problems using algorithm frameworks.
-After installing the Chrome Problem-Solving Extension, you can view the list, where all problems have my explanations or insights, indicating they are covered on the site.
+The sole purpose of this list might be to prove that I’m not exaggerating.
+This site can indeed guide you through solving over 500 problems using algorithm frameworks.
+After installing the Chrome Plugin, you can open this list to see that each problem has my solutions or ideas marked, indicating these problems are covered by the tutorials on this site.

 ---|---|